 So, now that we know what a shiny Pokemon is, allow us to introduce Shiny Dragonite.
 This Pokemon in terms of appearance is quite similar to the original in terms of design and structure.
 However, the color palette is very different indeed.
 This Pokemon retains its cream-colored belly but everything else has been altered.
 The Pokemon’s primary color is now forest green and the wings are now a crimson color instead of the original green design.

-Overall, this change is one that will appeal to some fans but honestly, we can’t help but say we prefer the original design.
-Which is more of a comment on how good the original is rather than how poor the shiny design is.
+Overall, this change to a is one that will appeal to some fans but honestly, we can’t help but say we prefer the original design.
+Which is more of a comment on how good the original is rather than how poor the shiny form is.
 We will say that the contrast is clear for all to see and that is all that matters to some shiny hunters.
-So it’s certainly worth chucking a Poke-ball at if you encounter one.
+So a green Dragonite is certainly worth chucking a Poké ball at if you encounter one.

 How to Catch a Shiny Dragonite?

 Catching a shiny Dragonite isn’t the easiest thing to do, simply because there are so few opportunities to capture a Dragonite through a wild encounter.
 Back in the day, you would have had to hunt for a shiny Dratini or Dragonair, then evolve this into a shiny Dragonite.

 However, since the early days when this Pokemon joined the cast, there have been scarce opportunities to find this Pokemon in the wild.
 Pokemon Black and White offered up this chance first.
 Then games such as Pokemon Sun and Moon, Pokemon Let’s Go Pikachu/Eevee and Pokemon Sword and Shield’s expansion pass also allowed for this.